River City Ransom: Game Boy Advance

 A GBA version of the game, titled was released in Japan on March 5, 2004 and in North America on May 26.
 This remake was developed by Million and published by Atlus.

 The most notable change from the original version is the loss of a true cooperative mode.
 Instead, the game can be played with an AI-controlled partner, and players may exchange the data of their own characters to fight alongside each other.
 The GBA version also includes a vast number of configurable options that can adjust game play on the fly, such as changing AI behaviour, the number of enemies in one map area, and shop item reshuffling frequency.
 The password system is replaced by battery backup, which allows saving up to 12 characters.
 Character's appearances, keystrokes for learned techniques, even enemy characters can be customized and saved using secret shop items.
 A saved game does not store story progress or reputation, but it does store the player's statistics, techniques, current items and money, player's name, and customized appearances.
 The player can gain additional computer-controlled allies and form a "posse" who helps the player on his adventure.
 Some of these boss characters are from the original NES version, while others are taken from later Downtown Nekketsu games.
 The player can be accompanied by up to three AI-controlled partners.

 Digital ports

 Many years after the original NES version was released, it was digitally ported to four more Nintendo systems: the Wii, Nintendo 3DS, Wii U and Nintendo Switch.
-The game has also been digitally released on Xbox One and PlayStation 4.

 The first digital port of River City Ransom was released on the Wii Virtual Console in Japan on October 23, 2007, in PAL regions on February 21, 2008, and in North America on April 21.
 The western NES titles, graphics, and storylines for the latter two releases were left intact.

 Ransom was next released on the 3DS Virtual Console available through the 3DS eShop in Japan on November 28, 2012, PAL region on July 25, 2013 and North America on November 14.
 Like other 3DS Virtual Console games, the user is able to create a restore point in the game.
 It also features a two player mode via download play.
 Only one person needs to own a copy of the game in order to play, and restore points are disabled during two player mode.

 Three years later Ransom was then made available on the Wii U Virtual Console, and another three years later, it was also released as part of the Nintendo Classics service worldwide on September 18, 2018, complete with HD graphics and the ability to create save states, like the other NES games offered.